Do you have heavily textured or popcorn ceilings and you don’t want the hassle of removing it? Learn how to install

 Step 2.
 Locate the ceiling joists.

 Before you begin nailing the shiplap planks to your ceiling, find and mark the ceiling joists with a stud finder.

 Curious what ceiling joists are?
 The main job of joists is to connect the outside walls together and provide support to the ceiling materials in the room below.

 Ceiling joists are an important player in this project because they support your roof from the inside and will act as the “mount” for your shiplap planks.

-Joists connect to the rafters, which is the load bearing support for your roof, and basically hold the frame of your roof together.
+Joists connect to the rafters, which are the load-bearing support for your roof, and basically hold the frame of your roof together.
 Unless you have a flat roof, you have rafters and joists above your popcorn ceiling.

 Skipping this step could really damage your ceiling and ruin the whole shiplap ceiling project.

 How much weight can I hang from a ceiling joist?